-Many customers want to go with a Plan N or Plan D, but are concerned about not getting the Excess Charges covered.
-I am often asked how those charges work and if they should be concerned about Excess Charges.
-This is a very complex issue, but I will try to make it as simple as possible without boring you with too much math and statistics.
+I am often asked how those charges work and if they should be concerned about Medicare Excess Charges under Part B. This can be a very complex issue.
+I will try to make it as simple as possible without boring you with too much math and statistics.

 **There are some states that do not allow any excess charges to be billed to the Medicare beneficiary.
-As of 2017, these states include Connecticut, Massachusetts, Minnesota, New York, Ohio, Pennsylvania, Rhode Island and Vermont.
+As of 2022, these states include Connecticut, Massachusetts, Minnesota, New York, Ohio, Pennsylvania, Rhode Island, and Vermont.
 If you live in one of these states, you can enroll in a Plan N or Plan D without any concern about having to pay excess charges.

 Basically, there are three contract options for physicians when it comes to Medicare: